scala/docs.scala-lang/_overviews/quasiquotes/expression-details.md

     scala> val `tuple 23 supported?` = definitions.TupleClass(23) != NoSymbol
     tuple 23 supported?: Boolean = false

-Despited the fact that `Tuple1` class exists there is no built-in syntax for it.
+Despite the fact that `Tuple1` class exists there is no built-in syntax for it.
 Single parens around expression do not change its meaning:

     scala> val inparens = q"(a)"
     inparens: universe.Ident = a